zilishen/documentation/content/nms/adm/about/rbac-overview.md

 </details>

 <details>
-<summary>UI Roles Setup</summary>
+<summary>User Interface Roles Setup</summary>

-Here is a step by step tutorial for setting up the Read Only role.
+Follow this step-by-step tutorial to set up the Read Only role.

 First give READ access to the example-env environment in ENVIRONMENT-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleEnvRead.png" alt="Read Only ENVIRONMENT-MANAGEMENT" width="75%">}}